TheCodeCache/Java/Janino.md

 # org.codehause.janino

+Janino is a super-small, super-fast Java compiler.

+Janino can not only `compile` a set of `source files` to a set of `class files` like `JAVAC`,
+but also
+- compile a `Java expression`
+- a `block`
+- a `class body`
+- one `.java file`
+- a `set of .java files` in memory,
+load the bytecode and execute it directly in the same JVM.

 Let's say we build an e-commerce system, which computes the shipping cost for the items that the user put into his/her shopping cart.
 Because we don't know the merchant's shipping cost model at implementation time,
 we could implement a set of shipping cost models that come to mind (flat charge, by weight, by number of items, ...) and select one of those at run-time.